jungho/k8s-bootcamp/storage/README.md

 #Notice the pvc is bound, I asked for 1Gi but I got 5Gi because PVC to PV is one to one
-NAME          STATUS    VOLUME      CAPACITY   ACCESS MODES   STORAGECLASS   AGE pv-claim-01   Bound     pv-volume   5Gi        RWO            standard       8s
+NAME          STATUS    VOLUME      CAPACITY   ACCESS MODES   STORAGECLASS   AGE pv-claim-01   Bound     pv-volume   5Gi        RWO                           8s

 #try to create another pvc
 kubectl create -f pvc-02.yml